image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 const roiMap = fromMask(mask);
 ```

-or, if an image has more complex background and many small elements positioned closely to each other, use `watershed` function:
+or, if an image has more complex background and many small elements are positioned closely to each other, use `watershed` function:

 ```ts
 const roiMap = watershed(image, { points, mask });
 ```

-You can see a good image to use threshold (on the left) and an image for watershed (on the right).
+You can see a good image to use threshold on the left and an image for watershed on the right.

 ![Techniques comparison](./images/roiAnalysis/ThresholdOrWatershed.png)